ReactiveDrop/reactivedrop_translations/README.md

 </div>

-Here's everything required to translate [Alien Swarm: Reactive Drop](https://store.steampowered.com/app/563560/) into any language [supported by Steam](https://partner.steamgames.com/doc/store/localization#supported_languages).
+This contains everything required to translate [Alien Swarm: Reactive Drop](https://store.steampowered.com/app/563560/) into any language [supported by Steam](https://partner.steamgames.com/doc/store/localization#supported_languages).
 You can also translate to an unsupported language but this will only work as a VPK add-on file through workshop.

 ## Directory structure